 In the book, Changing Minds: The Art and Science of Our Own and Other People’s Minds, Howard Gardner does a great job of defining intelligence and helping us see new ways to look at, value, and develop our intelligence.

-What I like about Howard’s definition of intelligence, aside from the multi-disciplinary view is that he connects it with solving problems and building products.
-Howard writes:
+What I like about Howard’s definition of intelligence, aside from the multi-disciplinary view is that he connects it with solving problems, building products, and creating value.

 “I define intelligence as a biopsychological potential to process specific forms of information in certain kinds of ways.
 Human beings have evolved diverse information-processing capacities — I term these ‘intelligences’ — that allow them to solve problems or to fashion products.
 To be considered ‘intelligent,’ these products and solutions must be valued in at least on culture or community.”